 Reminder Of Your Thought Processes.

-So, you understand your code now, but what if someone picks up your code a year or two down the line, or you come back to the code in six months, can you really remember exactly the stream of thought you had at the time you wrote the code?.
+So, you understand your code now, but what if someone picks up your code a year or two down the line, or you come back to the code in six months, can you remember exactly the stream of thought you had at the time you wrote the code?.
 Probably not.
-I know that I certainly do not, after all, I create a lot of Excel solutions and code created for many different people.
+I know that I certainly do not, after all; I create a lot of Excel solutions and code for many different people.
 I find it good practice to always comment on my code.

 It Helps When Testing Your Code.